What You Should Know Before Breaking Up with a Narcissist

 These are some of the reactions a narcissist might have when you call it quits:

-They’ll try to argue the decision, saying they won’t accept it.
-If not, they will appeal to your emotions and ask you to reconsider.
+Given their nature, a narcissist will refuse to see why you’re dumping them.
+They’ll try to argue the decision, saying that they won’t accept it.
+If not, they will appeal to your emotions and ask you to reconsider because they think it’s ridiculous.

 A narcissist will play the blame game when things don’t go their way.
-They’d rather keep their facade going than face reality.
+They will point their finger at you for the relationship’s failure.
+They’d rather keep their facade going and leverage it than face reality.

 #5: The Maintenance